-[LUM#13] Top models
+[LUM#13] Top Models

 Develop models

-So how could we know whether this action should be encouraged to ensure collective protection despite its collateral victims?
-"It was difficult to consider inoculating an entire village to compare mortality rates with another village that had not been inoculated, for example.
-That would not have been ethically acceptable, " explains the researcher in epidemiology and infectious disease evolution.
+How, then, could one determine whether this approach should be encouraged to ensure collective protection despite its collateral victims?
+“It was difficult to consider vaccinating an entire village just to compare mortality rates with those of another unvaccinated village, for example; that would not have been ethically acceptable, explains the researcher in epidemiology and the evolution of infectious diseases.
 The only alternative was to develop models.
-"That is, simplifying reality to answer a specific scientific question. " Swiss physician and mathematician Daniel Bernoulli developed one of the first such models in 1760.
-Based on the study of differential equations, he estimated that collective variolation would increase life expectancy by three years.
-"This was the starting point for mathematical epidemiology," says Mircea Sofonea.
+“That is, simplifying reality to answer a specific scientific question.” ” In 1760, the Swiss physician and mathematician Daniel Bernoulli developed one of the first such models.
+Based on the study of differential equations, he estimated that mass variolation would result in a 3-year increase in life expectancy.
+“That was the starting point of mathematical epidemiology,” says Mircea Sofonea.

 Behavioral lever